 - e.
 Demonstrate emerging evidence of connected discourse, particularly for simple narration and/or description; and - f.
-Be generally understood even by interlocutors not accustomed to dealing with intermediate-high level speakers; - 2.
-Immerse students in Hispanic culture through study abroad; and - 3.
+Be generally understood even by interlocutors not accustomed to dealing with intermediatehigh level speakers; - 2.
+Immerse students in the culture of a Spanish-speaking country through a study abroad experience; and - 3.
 Familiarize students with Spanish and Latin American culture, literature, art, and current political issues and their international ramifications.